HOW TO WIN NEVADA DISABILITY BENEFITS

 In order to win SSD benefits in Nevada, you first need to apply.
 There are many ways to apply for SSD and SSI benefits.
 And, you can submit an application online no matter where you live.
 You can also apply in person at a local office in Nevada.

 Likewise, you can call the SSA and they will send you a paper application.
 Or, they will help you apply over the phone.
 You can also apply without leaving your home.
-Because you can submit your SSDI and SSI application online at the Social Security Administration’s website.
+Because you can submit your SSDI application online at the Social Security Administration’s website.

-APPLY FOR BENEFITS AS SOON AS POSSIBLE
+APPLY FOR NEVADA SSD BENEFITS AS SOON AS POSSIBLE

 Benefits are tied to the day you apply.
 For example, SSI benefits begin on the day you file your application.
 SSD benefits, however, can go back one year prior to the date you apply.
 Therefore, the longer you wait to apply for benefits, the more money you lose.
 Also, waiting to apply may cause you run into a problem with your “date last insured.”
-Find out more here about your date last insured here.
+Find out more here about your date last insured.

 After you submit your application to the SSA, a claims worker from the Nevada State Disability Adjudication office will review it.
 There is also an office in both Carson City and Las Vegas.
 The review your medical records to determine if they should approve or deny your benefits.

-DISABILITY BENEFITS FROM THE STATE OF NEVADA
+SSD BENEFITS FROM THE STATE OF NEVADA

 Nevada pays more SSI benefits to those who are blind.
 The monthly SSI amount depends on your living arrangements.
 A blind person living on their own will receive a total of $880 in state and federal payments.
 A person living in someone else’s home will receive a total of $727.96.
 And those living in private nursing homes receive a total of $1,162 per month.
 But, most of that money goes to pay back the facility.

-APPEALS AND OFFICE OF HEARINGS OPERATIONS IN LAS VEGAS
+THE OFFICE OF HEARINGS OPERATIONS IN LAS VEGAS

 After your case goes through the first two stages, your attorney will file a request for a hearing.
 It usually takes 3-6 months for the SSA to read all of your medical records and make a decision at each stage of the case.